-Figure 12 shows the mass fraction distribution of the five chemical species under study, namely: N, O, N2, O2 and NO, along the geometry stagnation line.
+Figure 12 shows the mass fraction distribution of the seven chemical species under study, namely: N, O, N2, O2, NO, NO+ and e-, along the geometry stagnation line.
 As can be observed from this figure, enough dissociation of N2 and O2 occur, with the consequent meaningful increase of N, of NO and of O in the gaseous mixture.
 As mentioned early, this behaviour is expected due to the effective peak temperature reached at the calculation domain.
-The O presented the biggest absolute increase in its formation, whereas the N presented the biggest relative increase.
+The NO presented the biggest absolute increase in its formation, whereas the N presented the biggest relative increase.